 There is an artificial lake in the middle of the park.
 You can rent canoes and rowboats or you can walk around this lake and look at all the statues surrounding it.
 The small temple on an island near the western bank of the lake is dedicated to Aesculapius.
 The Temple of Aesculapius was built in the 18th century and consists of a portico with a triangular pediment supported by four Ionic capitals.
 There are several Greek statues on its roof.
 Behind the portico there is a statue of Aesculapius himself.
 The small bridge leading to the island cannot be used by the public.

 There are fountains all over the park.
 One of the most interesting ones is the Fountain of the Winged Victories in the Viale Goethe.

 Villa Borghese for children

 The Villla Borghese is a great environment to take your children to, as there are many things to see and do in the park.
 Apart from the above-mentioned zoo, there are several playgrounds, a special library for children and a huge inflatable slide.
-Skaters show off their skills, bicycles and segways can be hired and there is a little train going through the park as well.
+Skaters show off their skills, bicycles are for hire and there is a little train going through the park as well.

 Address and public transport

 The Villa Borghese has several entrances.
 The easiest ones to reach from the center are found at the Piazzale Flaminio (metro Flaminio), the Spanish Steps (metro Spagna) and the Via Veneto (metro Barberini).
 The Villa Borghese is located in the quartiere Pinciano.